 It also turns out that despite the grit, dirt, graffiti, and dog poop laden sidewalks, Paris retains a bit of its sparkle.
 Paris isn’t a diamond in the rough but there is rough in the diamond, and that’s what gives its facets dimension and beauty.

-Maybe that’s the story the City of Lights had to tell me, that in spite of life’s difficult circumstances, perhaps because of them, there is still beauty and magic to be found.
+Maybe that’s the story the City of Light had to tell me, that in spite of life’s difficult circumstances, perhaps because of them, there is still beauty and magic to be found.
 And maybe because of the challenges you’ve faced, your own grit, determination, and resilience will shine through.
 I hope you’ve discovered a bit of that in yourself this year, no matter where you are.

 Did you catch these amazing guest posts?
 Alex wrote about why living in France won’t automatically make you fluent in French and Catherine wrote about being vegetarian in France and what she’s learned.